Jennifer Nansubuga Makumbi: Early life and education

 Jennifer Nansubuga Makumbi was born and raised in Kampala, Uganda.
 She is the eldest child of Anthony Kizito Makumbi and the third of Evelyn Nnakalembe.
 Her parents separated when she was two years old and for two years she lived with her grandfather Elieza Makumbi.
 During Idi Amin's regime, her father, a banker, was arrested and brutalised.
-While he was saved from being killed, he suffered from mental health issues for the rest of his life.
+Though he was saved from being killed, he suffered from mental health issues for the rest of his life.
 Makumbi was brought up by her aunt, Catherine Makumbi-Kulubya.
 She lived with her family first at Nakasero, then later at Kololo.

 She attended Trinity College Nabbingo for O-levels and to King's College Budo for A-levels.
 She did a B.A. degree in Education, majoring in teaching English and Literature in English at the Islamic University in Uganda, where she edited the university magazine, The IUIU Mirror.
 Makumbi first taught at Nakasero High, an A-level school, then for eight years taught at Hillside High School, an international school in Uganda.

 At that time she wrote a play, Sitaani Teyebase, in Luganda for an inter-zone competition.
 This play won the competition and toured many of the SDA churches within Kampala.

 In September 2001, she enrolled at Manchester Metropolitan University to do an MA in Creative Writing.
 She completed a PhD in Creative writing at Lancaster University.
 Makumbi has taught at various universities in the UK teaching both English and Creative Writing as an Associate Lecturer.
 Her writing relies heavily on Ganda oral traditions, especially myths, legends, folktales and sayings.